Levent0z/docsify/2022/web-security.md

 2 types as part of new classification:
 1. `Server XSS` - User-provided data is included in the HTTP response, where the source could be the request or storage.
 2. `Client XSS` - User-provided data is used to update the DOM with an "unsafe" JavaScript call.
-"Unsafe" mans JavaScript can be introduced into the DOM.
+"Unsafe" means JavaScript can be introduced into the DOM.

 **Defense**: Context-sensitive server-side output encoding